Adnibog/LFE/README.md

 In this project we carry out linear feature engineering.

-To run this code do the following:
+To run this code, do the following:

 **pip install -r requirements.txt**